Should I Be a Marketing Major? Everything You Need to Know to Decide

 Having this type of education under their belts puts marketing majors in a good position to bring their skills to any type of company and to keep pace with changes in digital marketing technology.
 “College-level courses are superb at providing the opportunity for students to think through a larger strategy and plan,” says Andrew DeBell, digital marketing consultant and cofounder of Water Bear Learning.

-This is just a sample of the courses students take as part of Rasmussen College’s Marketing Bachelor’s degree:
+This is just a sample of the courses students take as part of the Rasmussen University Marketing Bachelor’s degree:

 - Consumer Behavior